 How much does transfer of equity conveyancing cost?

-There is considerably less work involved in transfer equity conveyancing than there is with a sale or purchase.
-Additionally, there are fewer disbursements, e.g. full property searches are not required.
+There is usually less legal work involved when transferring equity in a property than there is with an outright sale or purchase.
+Additionally, there are fewer third-party costs (disbursements).
+For example, property searches would not be required.

 |Fee/Disbursement||Typical solicitor cost|